-Notwithstanding article 2 B. (i) of the general section of the Sales Prospectus, the following applies:
+Notwithstanding article 2 B. (i) of the general section, the following applies:

 The sub-fund may invest in units of other undertakings for collective investment in transferable securities and/or collective investment undertakings as defined in A. (e), provided that no more than 20% of the sub-fund's net assets are invested in one and the same undertaking for collective investment in transferable securities and/or collective investment undertaking.